 When creating a co-branded asset or promoting your partnership with Citrix, you may be unsure whether to use the standard Citrix logo or your Citrix Partner badge.
 Here’s the rule of thumb:

-The first two principles cover the visual look and feel of co-branding, but messaging matters too.
 The goal is to communicate the value of Citrix and your brand together, while making sure there’s no confusion about each company’s role.